Tungnath, World’s Highest Shiva Temple: Awe, Panch Kedar Legend, and Himalayan Serenity

 Graphic with an orange DONATE button and heart icons on a dark mandala background.
 Overlay text asks to support dharma-renaissance.org in reviving and sharing dharmic wisdom.
 Cultural Insights, Personal Reflections.

-What legend is Tungnath Temple rooted in?
+What is Tungnath Temple known for?